Menu

 Climate Change Causing Asthma Symptoms to Worsen in CA’s Stanislaus County

 In Stanislaus County, increasing climate change events are causing asthma symptoms to get worse.
-PHI’s Dr. Gina Solomon discusses the connection between wildfire smoke and asthma triggers.
+Dr. Gina Solomon, former director of PHI’s Achieving Resilient Communities (ARC) and PHI’s Science for Toxic Exposure Prevention, discusses the connection between wildfire smoke and asthma triggers.

 • The Modesto Bee